pikachu987/WebController/README.md

 - navigationResponse: Descriptive information about the navigation response.
 - decisionHandler: decisionHandler The decision handler to call to allow or cancel the navigation.
 The argument is one of the constants of the enumerated type WKNavigationResponsePolicy.
 */
-@objc optional func webController(_ webController: WebController, navigationResponse: WKNavigationResponse, decisionHandler: (WKNavigationResponsePolicy) -> Void) {
+func webController(_ webController: WebController, navigationResponse: WKNavigationResponse, decisionHandler: (WKNavigationResponsePolicy) -> Void) {

 }